extr3mis/xkcdbot/README.md

 Running
 ---------
 Make a Discord bot account and copy the token.
-Save the token as an environment variable using the key `DISCORD_TOKEN`.
+Save the token as an environment variable using the key `DISCORD_BOT_TOKEN`.
 Once done just run the following commands:

     $ cd xkcdbot